petya-/udacity-landing-page/README.md

 ## Styles

-This project is using the defauly ESlint and Prettier configuration as style guides.
+This project is using the default VSCode ESlint and Prettier extensions configuration as style guides.